 Create a Zap by describing your workflow

 - Click Skip if you'd like to do this later or select an existing connection.
-When you click Skip, the builder will ask you if you'd like to connect an account later or use an existing connection.
+When you click Skip, the new builder will ask you if you'd like to connect an account later or use an existing connection.
 You can also provide it with different instructions at this point, such as changing the app used in that step.

 - Click the Stop icon at any time to stop the test.